mazmarz/k8s-demo/README.md

 # Notes on demo

 The demo sizing was on the small side since the objective was only to demonstrate autoscaling.
 In the Vagrantfile a g1-small VM size was selected.
 This also means that only one vCPU was available which meant that the minimum 2 vCPU pre-check in kubeadm had to be disabled.
-To keep things simple also for this demo, the standard metric-server was used.
-Of course Prometheus would provide much more complete monitoring.
-In particular it has more metrics beyond simple CPU utilization which was used for this demo.
+To keep things simple for this demo, the standard metric-server was used.
+Of course a monitoring server such as Prometheus would provide much more complete monitoring.
+In particular it has more metrics beyond simple CPU utilization which was used for this demo which not ideal for scaling up a front-end webserver.
+For these type of pods one would normally use more indicative metrics, such as network traffic.